r59q/geekbench-cpu-specs/README.md

 If you already have a cpu-list.v1.json file, it will be used as a cache to avoid re-fetching data for CPUs that haven't changed.
 The script will only fetch data for new CPUs or those that have updated scores.

 You can also just download the cpu-list.v1.json file from this repository.
-It will be the same file you can generate running it yourself.
-It is updated once per day automatically.
+It will be the same file you can generate running it yourself. ~It is updated once per day automatically~.

 Example output:
 ```json